GavinCopley/sharedGame/_posts/2023-10-11-Daily-Meetings2.md

 Matthew:
 Made a design for the main starting page
--> Made an outline of what the initial starting page would be Found a Robot sprite for the game
+-> Made an outline the main menu and the play page.
+Found a Robot sprite for the game

 All of these should be in different time box hacks and worked on separately.
 In the next coming weeks we will combine everything together to make a great game.